nemesisprojectstudios/NemesisProject/README.md

 - Auto-attach: runs the attach command a few milliseconds after a full initialization.
 Automatically attaches modules that get launched by Nemesis.
 - Silent Startup: Nemesis suppresses all errors and warnings when starting.
 Also doesn't show any GUI when initialized or when attaching new modules.
 (Forced TRUE by Perforamce mode)
 - Prevent logging: Suppresses the logging mechanism, only allowing it to write the Init logs and essential entries.
-- Auto-login (developer mode only): Automatically passes the last valid username to the login panel and logs the user in during Init
+- Auto-login (developer mode only): Automatically passes the last valid username to the login panel and logs the user in during init.
 - Performance mode: Makes all GUIs get destroyed instead of minimizing/hiding them.
-Also forces performance-optimal settings across the launcher
+Also forces performance-optimal settings across the launcher.
 - Display warnings: If disabled, no error prompts and popups are shown.
 (Forced FALSE by Performance mode)
 - First launch message: If enabled, displays the welcome message on startup.